ceos-seo/data_cube_notebooks/docs/datacube_install.md

 cp ~/Datacube/data_cube_ui/config/.datacube.conf ~/.datacube.conf
 ```

-This will move the required .datacube.conf file to the home directory.
-The user's home directory is the default location for the configuration file and will be used for all command line based Data Cube operations.
+This will copy the required `.datacube.conf` file to the home directory.
+The user's home directory is the default location for the configuration file and will be used for all command-line-based Data Cube operations.
 The next step is to create the database specified in the configuration file.

-To create the database use the following:
+To create the database run the following commands:

 ```
 sudo -u postgres createuser --superuser dc_user